Far Centaurus: Impact

-"Far Centaurus" poses the problem of whether to launch a spaceship or wait for technology to improve (the wait calculation problem in interstellar travel research) – or more broadly, whether to deploy any technology in its current form or wait.
+"Far Centaurus" poses the problem of whether to launch a spaceship or wait for technology to improve (the wait calculation problem in interstellar travel research) – or more broadly, whether to use any technology in its current form or wait.
 This problem is widespread, and the story remains a common example raised during these discussions.
 Gregory Matloff recalls Robert Forward invoking it:

 He had a famous plot of the velocity of human beings versus time.
 And he said if this is true, and you launch a thousand-year ship today, in a century somebody could fly the same mission in a hundred years.
 They're going to be passed and will probably have to go through customs when they get to Alpha Centauri A-2.

 The basic plotline has been used as the basis for many other stories.
 One that precedes Far Centaurus is The Voyage That Lasted 600 Years by Don Wilcox.
 It was published in Amazing Stories October 1940.
 Unlike in Far Centaurus only one of the crew is in hibernation most of the time.
 The rest of the passengers are awake and reproduce.
 It is thus a story of a "generation-ship".
 The ship arrives and they find that a colony is already established and that the journey now takes only 6 years.
 Among later stories, one of the most direct was by Clifford D. Simak, who used it as the basis for his 1976 book Shakespeare's Planet, which uses not only the overall plot of arriving to find the planet settled, but also the minor plot points of one of the crew dying en route, and oversleeping due to the unexplored nature of the drug.
 Robert Heinlein uses a variation on the theme in Time for the Stars, where the crew of a slower than light exploratory ship, believing all is lost, is contacted by a faster than light ship that comes and takes them back to Earth.

 Colin Wilson considered that the opening impressed by showing the enormous distance to be covered in travelling to another star.
 But he felt that the ending was weak – "the author has no idea of how to finish his story".